gseguinbourgeois/cakemail/README.md

 #CakeMail Technical Test

 At CakeMail we believe that hiring a developer, or anyone for that matter, is  a great opportunity, but also a risk.
 Ensuring a personal fit in the team can be judged from an interview.
 But to assess if a developer has the necessary skills to work on our projects, we provide a technical test.
-Although this test is an important part of our hiring process, please be aware that we're not asking you to spend too much time it.
+Although this test is an important part of our hiring process, please be aware that we're not asking you to spend too much time on it.
 We prefer seeing a small amount of quality code over large amounts of lower quality code.
 Less is more.

 ##The test